rustyio/sync/README.markdown

 `excluded_modules` configuration parameter in the [node's config file](http://www.erlang.org/doc/man/config.html).

+Beyond specifying modules one by one, identified by atoms, you can also specify them in bulk, identified by regular expressions, but with a slower sync.

 ## Moving Application Location

 Previously, if an entire application (like a reltool-generated release) was